robetatis/sweRiemann/README.md

 This code implements a combination of the approaches proposed by Liang and Borthwick (2009) and Liang (2010) for solving the inviscid 2d shallow water equations with wetting and drying on a Cartesian grid.
 It uses raster files as input for bottom elevation (z) and initial conditions, and simple text files for the control file and boundary conditions.
 Outputs are also in raster format.

-The code makes heavy use of the http://diffpack.de/[Diffpack library]
+The code makes use of the [Diffpack library](http://diffpack.de/), mostly concerning array definitions and indexing.

 ## General information:
 - Coordinate system: Cartesian, x increases to the right (E), y increases upwards (N).
 Same for velocities.